Tuxedocorey/CryptoPriceDisplay/README.md

-# AITradingSIM
+# CrptoPriceDisplay Description
-This is a personal project that uses AI and different trading strategies to maximize profit
+This is a personal project that uses API's, Python, and Arduino to display prices of different cryptocurrencies in real time on an LCF.